List of Ross O'Carroll-Kelly characters: Ronan

-Ronan "Ro" Masterson is Ross's illegitimate son, who, to Ross's initial shame, is a prime example of the skanger subculture.
+Ronan "Ro" Masters is Ross's illegitimate son, who, to Ross's initial shame, is a prime example of the skanger subculture.
 Though only a child, he has many criminal connections, and is tipped by his neighbours to become "the next Genoddle", i.e., The General, Martin Cahill.
 Surprisingly he is the only character in the series who has been able to make Erika smile and - despite the vast social gap between them - she has grown quite fond of him also.
 In the more recent books with Ronan becoming a sustained character and being widely accepted as the humour of the stories, his adventures have started to take him overseas generally dragging Ross alongside him.
 The first of these comes as a result of a school trip after Ronan joins Castlerock and becomes Fr.
 Fehily's bright hope for their rugby future.
 The trip takes them to France where Ronan vanishes into the Red light district of Pigalle in Paris forcing Ross to act as a parent and bring him home.
 While there Ronan calls Ross "Da" for the first time and not something offensive while Ross was thinking about Ronan's earlier statement of becoming a Pimp after uttering the sentence "I think I should get meself a string a' bitches".
 In 2008, at 10 years of age he falls in love for the first time with a "Mountie" named Blaithin.
 She is very similar to Sorcha, and is a world apart from Ronan.
 By age 14 Ronan has found a new love, 16-year-old Shadden.
 It is revealed at the end of The Shelbourne Ultimatum that Shadden has become pregnant, meaning Ross is to become a grandfather.
 In Downturn Abbey Shadden gives birth to a daughter which she and Ronan name Rhianna-Brogan, named after the Barbadian R&B singer Rhianna and Dublin Gaelic football player Bernard Brogan.
 Ross is smitten by his new granddaughter, whom he refers to by the nickname "R&B".